ethan-ck/Alexandria/System Analysis and Design/Chapter 4 - Requirements Engineering.md

-# Analysis Phase
+# Requirements Representation Techniques
 - Gather requirements from users through interviews and questionnaires
+- Review the successful project balance triangle
+- Money, Time, and Scope/Quality (Requirements)

 ## Models
 - A conceptual model of some part of the system, not physical
+- Agile
+	- Fact-finding plan for gathering requirements
 	-

 ## Diagrams

+## System Requirements

+### Functional Requirements
+-
-## Functional and Non-Functional Requirements
+### Non-Functional Requirements
 -